clubdeck/clubdeck.github.io/index.md

 If you are experiencing crashes on an M1 Mac, some specific system libraries may not be entirely up to date - the solution is to enable "Open with Rosetta" for Clubdeck as described [on this page](https://support.apple.com/HT211861)

 ## Release notes

+## Version 2.0.0

+* Added a link to Clubdeck's reference manual from the Help menu
+* Removed edit topics link on replays
+* Removed enable / disable room chat toggle on replays
+* Fixed bug where audience was not showing up in private club rooms
+* Fixed bug where club admins couldn't see club members if membership list was set to private
+* Fixed backchannel bug when computer resumes from sleep

 ## Version 1.9.9